A Parish History

 Subsequent clergy serving the parish were the Rev. Dale D. Coleman, August 1990 to June 1996; the Rev. Paul W. Bigger, June 1996 to January 1997; and the Rev. John W. Raish, February 1997 to December 2006.
 Curates were the Rev. Reid Hensarling, July 1992 to June 1994 and the Rev. Morgan S. Allen, from June 2003 to June 2005.
 The Rev. Bill McBride, who served as priest-in-charge during the search, accepted the call to be rector and served until 2015.

 The parish, having experienced numerical decline as demographics changed, became a mission of the Diocese of Western Louisiana in June 2017 and the Rev. R Christopher Heying was appointed by the bishop as vicar of Saint Matthias in July 2017.
-New housing development adjacent to the church and emerging ministries with children and young people with special needs has breathed new life into the congregation, and attendance is once again climbing.
+Under Father Heying’s leadership the worship space has been modified to enhance vitality for the congregation and the lighting throughout the campus has been converted to LED along with solar panels being erected on the roof of the church.